voucherifyio/voucherify-openapi/docs/guides/building_blocks/Customer.md

 order: 2
 ---

-> :thumbsup: GDPR-ready
+> 👍 GDPR-ready
 >
 > Voucherify is a GDPR-compliant platform.
 To learn more about how we protect the data of your customers, visit our [Security & Data Protection article](https://www.voucherify.io/legal/security-policy).

-> :blue_book: Before you start
+> 📘 Before you start
 >
 > - Learn more about [managing Customers using the dashboard](https://support.voucherify.io/article/67-how-to-import-my-customers).
 > - Here's the [Customer object reference](ref:the-customer-object) that helps you create and manage customers using API.